oxxeys/My-coding-portfolio/_posts/2024-05-29-Firework-Experiment.md

     this.gravity=0.006
 ```
 ```
        this.y+=this.fall
     this.fall+=this.gravity
     return this.y<height
+  }

+  show(){
+    fill(255,0,0)
+    noStroke()
+    ellipse(this.x,this.y, 5)
+  }

 ```
-Speed, gravity and all were all also added in the particle class which allowed me to create more realistic fireworks that fell down based on gravity
+Speed, gravity and all were all also added in the particle class which allowed me to create more realistic fireworks that fell down based on gravity.
+I also updated the show() function as to include stying of the firework

+This is where the in class demo ends